maziac/DeZog/documentation/Usage.md

 "topOfStack": "stack_top"
 ~~~

+Note:
-Note: instead of a label you can also use a fixed number.
+- topOfStack: instead of a label you can also use a fixed number.
 - load: The .nex, .sna (or .tap) file to load.
 On start of the debug session ZEsarUX is instructed to load this file.
 Note: you can also omit this.
 In that case the DeZog attaches to the emulator without loading a program.
 Breakpoints and the list/assembler files can still be set.
 - loadObjs: Instead of a .nex, .sna or .tap file you can also directly load binary object files.